 Constitutional Law and Theory, Legislation, Legal and Political History, Race, Gender, American Political Identity

-Stuart Chinn studies constitutional law, constitutional legislation and legal and political history.
+Stuart Chinn writes and teaches on constitutional law, legislation, and legal and political history.
 At Oregon Law, he is the associate dean for programs and research and an associate professor of law.
 His book, RECALIBRATING REFORM: THE LIMITS OF POLITICAL CHANGE was published by Cambridge University Press in 2014.
-Additionally, Stuart has published in peer-reviewed venues such as Cambridge University Press, University of Chicago Press, Law & Social Inquiry, and Polity.
+Additionally, Stuart has published in peer-reviewed venues such as University of Chicago Press, Law & Social Inquiry, and Polity.
 He has also published (or has articles forthcoming) in law reviews such as the Maryland Law Review, Utah Law Review, and the University of Pennsylvania Journal of Constitutional Law, and others.

-Stuart is currently conducting research that takes an historic look at the changing way the judiciary has viewed American society.
-Prior to Oregon Law, Stuart was a visiting assistant professor at the University of Texas School of Law.
-A native of Eureka, Cali., Stuart received his B.A., Ph.D. (political science) and J.D. degrees from Yale University.
+Stuart is currently conducting research that examines competing conceptions of legal impartiality.
+Prior to arriving at Oregon Law, Stuart was a visiting assistant professor at the University of Texas School of Law.
+A native of Eureka, California, Stuart received his B.A., Ph.D. (political science) and J.D. degrees from Yale University.

 RECALIBRATING REFORM: THE LIMITS OF POLITICAL CHANGE (Cambridge University Press, 2014) (included in the book series Cambridge Historical Studies in American Law and Society, edited by Christopher Tomlins).